sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 ### Auditable

-Entities are by default auditable, which means that when the objects are saved an interceptor will automatically update properties 'lastUpdated', 'lastUpdatedBy', 'createdDate' and 'createdBy'.
+Entities are by default auditable, which means that when the objects are saved an interceptor will automatically update properties `lastUpdated`, `lastUpdatedBy`, `createdDate` and `createdBy`.
 These attributes are automatically added for auditable Domain Objects.

 You can turn off auditing for an Entity with `!auditable`.

 ~~~
 Entity Book extends Media {